Inflammation is a reaction during an infection, injury or illness. It leads to redness, swelling, heat, fatigue, rash, fever, chest and joint pain.

 Several nonsteroidal anti-inflammatory drugs (NSAIDs) are available in the market and we incline towards these to alleviate the pain caused by inflammation.
 Now one of the most effective solutions to reduce inflammation can be picked from your grocery store.
 Studies have shown some common foods and beverages possess anti-inflammatory properties.

 Natural Ways to Reduce Inflammation

 The antioxidants present in fruits help fight off the free radicals responsible for cellular damage.
 1½ - 2 cups of fruits per meal can be highly beneficial and ease inflammation to a great extent.
-Colorful fruits like blueberries, tomatoes, blackberries, strawberries, oranges, apples, raspberries, etc. are some of the best sources of antioxidants.
+Colorful fruits like blueberries, tomatoes, blackberries, strawberries, oranges, apples, raspberries, are some of the best sources of antioxidants.

 When it comes to a healthy diet, red meat has a bad reputation for a reason.
 It is loaded with cholesterol and salt, which triggers inflammation.
-To increase the protein content in your diet, switch to fish – like salmon, tuna, mackerel, cod, halibut and bass which are high in Omega-3 fatty acid that reduce inflammation.
+To increase the protein content in your diet, switch to fish – like salmon, tuna, mackerel, cod, halibut and bass which are high in Omega-3 fatty acids that reduce inflammation.

 Who wouldn’t like the possibility of chocolate in their diet?
-Turns out dark chocolate (60% or higher cocoa content) is rich in antioxidants, which help ease inflammation, lowers blood sugar and reduces the risk of heart disease.
+Turns out dark chocolate (60% or higher cocoa content) is rich in antioxidants, which help ease inflammation, lowers blood sugar and reduces the risk of heart diseases.
 Now, that’s our kind of a healthy diet.